SebastianG77/find-duplicated-property-keys/README.md

 console.log(result.toString()); // <instance>.name
 ```

 When running `findDuplicatedPropertyKeys` programatically, options can be set by adding a second object as function parameter.
-Options may contain the property *sensitivity* to allow an accent or insensitive search for duplicated property keys.
+This object may contain the property *sensitivity* to allow an accent or insensitive search for duplicated property keys.
 Comparable to the command line parameter *--sensitivity* values for this property must be one of the following string values:

 * "base" (a ≠ b, a = á, a = A)
 * "accent" (a ≠ b, a ≠ á, a = A)
 * "case" (a ≠ b, a = á, a ≠ A)
 * "variant" (a ≠ b, a ≠ á, a ≠ A)

-Also here sensitivity *variant* will be used, if no sensitivty option has been set.
+Also here sensitivity *variant* will be used, if no sensitivity option has been set.

 The following example shows how to use options for an accent and case insensitive search: